mattiasw/ExifReader/README.md

 If you would like more XMP tags to have a processed description, please file an issue or do a pull request.

+Some text tags use TextDecoder to decode their content.
+If your specific environment does not support it at all or a specific encoding, you will not be able to see the decoded value.
+One example is when [Node.js wasn't compiled with support for the specific encoding](https://nodejs.org/api/util.html#util_whatwg_supported_encodings).

 Client/Browser Support
 ----------------------